Thursday, 1 January 2009

 OFAC, banks, and Syria travel sanctions

 A year ago today, my travelling companion and I were en route from Rome to Damascus.
 It took us all day to get there: Travel agencies in the USA aren't able to sell tickets on the direct flight on Syrian Arab Airlines, so we went way out of our way on the next-cheapest route on Qatar Airways, with a long layover in Doha.
-(That's me, bored, in the airport, in the photo here .)
+(Here I am in the airport in Doha, wating for our connecting flight.)

 We thought that awkward flight routing would be the end of our problems with USA sanctions against travel to Syria.
 Unfortunately, it was only the beginning.